dfhoughton/perimeter-playground/README.md

 into a binary search tree to rapidly determine whether the perimeter contained a given point.

-I wanted to do these things, and I wanted to do them with algorithms which avoided as much as possible expensive transcendental functions -- minimize trigonometry and square roots.
+I wanted to do these things, and I wanted to do them with algorithms which avoided as much as possible expensive transcendental functions -- trigonometry and square roots.
 And when I was done, I wanted to watch the algorithm work.

 So the code in this project consists of a GraphicalTutor, which fascilitates representing any algorithm as an animation, some general geometric classes -- point, segment, vector, triangle, circle -- and some algorithms specific to perimeters.
 The point